Cloud Foundry Advisory Board Meeting, Aug 2018: Istio and Eirini

 Istio: Deploying microservices to multi-clouds

-The Istio is microservices-based service mesh.
-In its turn, a service mesh can be described as a network of microservices that make up applications and the interactions between them.
-The Istio solution was developed with a view to address the issues developers and operators face as monolithic applications move towards a distributed microservice architecture.
+Istio is a microservices-based service mesh, which can be described as a network of microservices that make up applications and the interactions among them.
+The Istio solution was developed with a view to address the issues developers and operators face as monolithic applications move towards a distributed microservices architecture.

 Istio had its genesis as part of the ongoing “be-careful-what-you-wish-for” era unleashed by the rise of containers and microservices over the past couple of years, and more specifically, their deployment in multi-cloud environments.
 Service discovery, load balancing, and failure recovery are among the complicated tasks that become more complex in multi-clouds.

 Istio was launched by Google, IBM, and Lyft, and is now being integrated into the Cloud Foundry environment.
 Shannon Coen of Pivotal leads the integration team.
 Istio was created to connect, secure, observe, and control microservices.
 It also works with the Envoy proxy and communications bus, hosted by the Cloud Native Computing Foundation.

 Shubha Anjur Tupil presented an update on how to use Istio and Envoy within Cloud Foundry for edge routing.
 She said the primary motivations of the team for using Istio are to simplify the Cloud Foundry routing structure, create a unified routing tier for the Cloud Foundry Application Runtime (CFAR) and Container Runtime (CFCR) environments, and generally deliver value to customers faster.